ZR0W/PondOfEden/README.md

 ### Scratch Pad
 Simulating mating behavior
-specifically how people of similar desireability pair up with eachother
+specifically how people of similar desireability pair up with eachother The "Pairing Game"

-Exact scienctific term to be decided, but assortative mating is a similar enough topic at hand.
-Steming from experiment where participants assigned a number they cannot see true to pair with other participants with numbers they can see and find ones as high as possible.
+Experiment where participants assigned a number they cannot see true to pair with other participants with numbers they can see and find ones as high as possible.

 introduce some values such as mate value and self-percieved mate value.